SamsungInternet/a-frame-demos/flickr-carousel/README.md

 If you would prefer to view the version with raw HTML, without requiring Jekyll, it is available at:
 [github.com/poshaughnessy/aframe-flickr-carousel](https://github.com/poshaughnessy/aframe-flickr-carousel).

+## If the carousel does not load...

+Please update the Flickr API key in index.html.

+To generate a new one, visit: https://www.flickr.com/services/api/explore/flickr.photos.search.

 ## Credits

 * [360 degree sky image by Peter Gawthrop (CC BY-NC-SA 2.0)](https://www.flickr.com/photos/gawthrop/3559516146).